james-stevens/dnsflsk/README.md

 # dnsflsk

-This is a Rest/API DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec.
+This is a Rest/API DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec, AKA DoH or DNS over HTTPS.
 Implemented using `Flask` and `dnspython` to do the heavy lifting.

 It allows you to issue JSON DNS queries and get JSON responses, with the DNS done using an underlying UDP client socket.
 It really should be ASGI, but its currently WSGI.